Register to enable groundwater "Calculate" button.

 The other common boundary condition is a pulse input where a mass of chemical is added

 instantaneously at x=0.
-This web page uses the first boundary condition
+This groundwater calculator uses the first boundary condition

 though a pulse input can be simulated by using a short injection time T.

-The calculation solves for concentration at whatever time and distance is desired by the
+The calculator solves for concentration at whatever time and distance is desired by the

 Advection is chemical movement via groundwater flow due to the groundwater hydraulic (i.e.